-Kenya hosts more than 460,000 refugees, 84 percent of whom live in camps, and 16 percent live in urban areas.
+Kenya is host to more than 460,000 refugees, 84% of whom live in the camps and 16% live in urban areas.
 A majority of those refugees and asylum seekers originate from Somalia.
 Other major nationalities are South Sudanese, Congolese, and Ethiopians.

 Our work in Kenya

 JRS Kenya is present in Kakuma Refugee Camp (northern Kenya) and Nairobi.
 We work with both urban refugees and with refugees in the camp.
 We follow the principles of Accompanying, Serving, and Defending refugee’s rights in all our activities.

 Taking into account that Kenya is one of the countries in Africa with the biggest number of refugees (nearly 0.5 Million by January 2020) due to its peaceful nature and stability, our duty in the country is vast and very much required.

 With urban refugees, we have a different program including secondary and tertiary education sponsoring, business opportunities as well as grants, loans, or training, and an open-door policy to attend any need of emergency support or counseling.